Silver State 50/50

 POLES: Yes, you can use them!

-The other alteration this year involves the 50M/50K split that used to occur about 2.6 miles below Peavine aid station near Ranch Creek.
-This year the two races will be splitting earlier, approximately 1.9 miles below the Peavine aid station for both the 50M and 50K distances.
+The other key landmark/split to be aware of involves the 50M/50K split that occurs approximately 1.9 miles below the Peavine aid station for both the 50M and 50K distances.
 For 50M runners, this will be after you’ve completed “Jimmy’s Loop.”
 We will have extensive marking and signage at the split to help you find your way.
 50K runners will bear LEFT at the split and continue on toward Ranch Creek and Sandy Hill AS; 50M runners will bear RIGHT and into the trees at the split.

 GENERAL COURSE NOTES: